motoo-tobbler/sm64ex-coop/README.md

 What doesn't work:

+❌ Some devices crash on launch (example: Redmi Note 9 Pro)

 ❌ In-game chat (no button/binding for it yet)

 ❌ `EXTERNAL_DATA=1` (for now you have to compile-in texture packs)